 Conclusion: The claim is mostly correct

 To provide an accurate fact-check, it is essential to know the source and timeframe considered.
-Without these, the burden of proof moves from the speaker to the fact-checker.
+Without these, the fact-checking process is made more difficult.

 SARS and treasury officials, together with consulted experts, directed Africa Check to annual tax statistics and budget review data as the best tax-related information.
 But both data sources have limitations.